Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Dr. Jeremy Ruskin is Founder and Director of the Cardiac Arrhythmia Service at Massachusetts General Hospital and Professor of Medicine at Harvard Medical School.
-Dr. Ruskin received his undergraduate degree from Tufts University and his medical degree from Harvard Medical School.
-He completed his residency in Internal Medicine at Beth Israel Hospital in Boston and his fellowship in Cardiovascular Disease at the Massachusetts General Hospital.
+Dr. Jeremy Ruskin is Founder and Director Emeritus of the MGH Cardiac Arrhythmia Service at MGH and Professor of Medicine at Harvard Medical School.
+He received his undergraduate degree from Tufts University and his medical degree from Harvard Medical School.
+He completed his residency in Internal Medicine at Beth Israel Hospital Boston and his fellowship in Cardiovascular Disease at the MGH.
 He received his training in clinical cardiac electrophysiology at the USPHS Hospital in Staten Island, New York under the mentorship of Dr. Anthony Damato.

 View my most recent publications at PubMed